Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 **Tags**
 * `vDistRel`: The player went beyond our y (vertical) envelopes or did a move that does not follow our vertical-distance rules.
 * `hSpeed`: The player went beyond our horizontal envelopes or did a move that exceeded our horizontal speed limits.
-* `Waterwalk`: Indicates that the player is walking on water (walking in/on water without any change in yDistances.).
+* `Waterwalk`: Indicates that the player is walking on water (walking in/on water without any change in y distances.).
 * `Watermove`: Indicates that the player is moving with very little y deltas above water.
 * `Lostground_[tag]`: A LostGround case has been detected and applied to the player.
+This will allow the movement.
 * `yChInc/yChIncFly/yChDec/yChIncAir`: Change of y direction checks, the yChIncFly one indicates moving upwards after falling without having touched the ground first. (yChangeIncrease/yChangeDecrease/yChangeIncreaseAir/(...)).
 * `vAcc`.
 The vertical-accounting check.
 Demands players to start to fall after having been in air for a specific amount of time.
-It enforces gravity for a minimum amount on players.
+Acts as a "gravity enforcer", sort of.
 * `hAcc`: The horizontal-accounting check.
 It monitors average combined-medium (e.g. air+ground or air+water) speed, with a rather simple bucket(s)-overflow mechanism.
-* `Bunnyhop/Bunnyenv/Bunny(...)`: The move performed by the player was (most likely) a bunnyhop and all mechanisms/conditions have been applied.
+* `Bunnyhop/Bunnyenv/any tag containing "bunny"`: This movement is related to our bunnyhop detection method.
+This will often result in the player being allowed to perform such move.
 * `Badsprint`: The player tried to sprint with blindness active.
 * `Backsprint`: The player tried to sprint backwards.
 * `Step`: Most likely a step-like movement.